docx to pdf java – Java Document Management using GroupDocs.Editor

 Q: Which document formats are supported?

-A: DOCX, XLSX, PPTX, EML, and several other Office Open XML formats.
-Refer to the official API reference for the full list.
+A: DOCX, XLSX, PPTX, EML, and several other Office Open XML formats — a total of 20+ formats are fully supported.

 Q: How do I handle concurrent edits on the same file?